Adolphe Thiers: Government of National Defence (1870–1871)

 The French forces inside Paris made unsuccessful efforts to break the German siege, while the German army advanced through the Loire Valley, and the Government of National Defense, along with Thiers, was forced to move to Bordeaux.
 On 6 February 1871, Gambetta resigned from the government. and new elections were called for 8 February.
 The government accepted a temporary armistice beginning on 17 February.
 On the same day, in a grand ceremony in the Palace of Versailles, the Germans proclaimed William I the first Emperor of the new German Empire.
 While Paris still wanted to resist, most of France wanted an end to the war as soon as possible.
 Thiers was a candidate in the elections, and won in twenty-six different departments, with a total of two million votes.
 He chose to represent a seat in Paris.
 The majority of the two hundred newly elected deputies favored a constitutional monarchy, though it is also included a substantial group of republicans, including Victor Hugo.
 At the first session, Jules Grévy, a republican sympathetic to Thiers, was elected president of the assembly, with 519 votes of the 536 voting.
-On 14 February the Assembly voted to pass the powers of the Government of National Defense to the new Assembly.
+On 14 February, the Assembly voted to pass the powers of the Government of National Defense to the new Assembly.
 On 17 February, on a proposition by Grévy, Thiers was elected the Chef du pouvoir executif, or Chief Executive of the government.
 He asked the Assembly that the words "Of the French Republic" be added to his title.
-"I have great admiration for cooks," he told the Assembly.
-"They call them Chefs.
+He told the Assembly: "I have great admiration for cooks.
+They call them Chefs.
 You have named me the Chef of the Executive Power.
 Do you take me for a cook?
 Do you take France for a kitchen?"
 The deputies laughed and agreed to the addition.
 The new government was promptly recognized by Britain, Italy, Austria, and Russia.
 For the first time since 1852, France was once again officially a republic.